Skinvae Ink FAQs

 What is the difference between powder/ombre brow and hair-strokes or feathering for eyebrow tattoo?

 Powder/ombre gives a more defined, solid appearance, and is usually a longer-lasting option, whereas hair stroke, as the name suggests, involves cosmetic tattooing on tiny lines/strokes in a design that gives the appearance of hair.
 Hair-strokes alone, with no background, do require more re-touching than other methods.
 A good, longer lasting option can be a combination of these, where a lighter powder-fill will be done at the first appointment, then hair-strokes over the top, to give texture and a realistic, hair like appearance.
-We can discuss these options and what would give you the best result and your consultation.
+We can discuss these options and what would give you the best result at your consultation.
 Both techniques are the same price.

 Will you touch up someone else’s Brow Tattoo work?